Understand Nutrition Claims

 Package Claims: What Do They Mean?

-Food packages are allowed to display only a handful of nutrition claims (such as "no sugar added").
-The manufacturer must support any nutrition claim on the package by listing the related nutrients on the nutrition facts label.
-There are no regulations on the placement, size, or color of the claim, which makes comparing products difficult -- until you look at the nutrition facts panels side-by-side.
+The U.S. Food and Drug Administration (FDA) allows food manufacturers to use on packaging only a handful of nutrition claims, which are defined by the FDA.
+The manufacturer must support any nutrition claim (such as "no sugar added") on the package by listing the related nutrients on the Nutrition Facts label.
+There are no regulations on the placement or design of the claim, which makes comparing products difficult—until you look at the nutrition labels side-by-side.

-When the word "No" appears on a food package, it means that food item contains no amount or trivial amounts of a nutrient.
-Other terms used: free, without, zero
+When the word "no" appears on a food package, it means that food item contains no amount or trivial amounts of the particular nutrient advertised, such as cholesterol or salt.

-When the word "Reduced" appears on a food package, it means that food product is different from the regular food and contains at least 25 percent less of a nutrient or of calories.
+When the word "reduced" appears on a food package, it means that food product is different from the regular food and contains at least 25 percent less of a nutrient or calories.

-The word "Lower" on a food package means that food contains 25 percent less of a nutrient or of calories than the regular food.
-Other terms: less, fewer
+The word "lower" on a food package means that food contains 25 percent less of a nutrient or calories than the regular food.

 "Excellent Source Of"

-The phrase "Excellent Source Of" on a food package means that one serving of that food provides 20 percent or more of the daily value for that nutrient, such as dietary fiber.
-Other terms: high in, rich in
+The phrase "excellent source of" on a food package means that one serving of that food provides 20 percent or more of the daily value for that nutrient, such as dietary fiber.

 "Good Source Of"